NavigateLabs/boardlocked/README.md

 Two optional start groups are available before the first roll:

-- **Varlamore:** adds Varlamore land tiles and assumes you completed Children of the Sun before rolling.
+- **Varlamore:** adds Varlamore and assumes you completed Children of the Sun before rolling.
-- **Wilderness:** adds Wilderness land tiles for masochists.
+- **Wilderness:** adds Wilderness for masochists.

 ## Protect your save